fontforge/designwithfontforge.com/en-US/Punctuation_and_Symbols.md

 Simple quotes can follow the shape of the bar over the dot in the exclamation mark, but they can also be designed separately.

-Usually typographic quotes are fairly closely related to the comma, however they should be longer than the comma and often curve more.
+Usually typographic quotes are fairly closely related to the comma; however, they should be longer than the comma and often curve more.

 <img src="images/3quotes2.png" alt="">